Hurricane Imelda: Lucayan Archipelago

 In anticipation of the storm, tropical storm warnings were issued for the central and northwest Bahamas on September 26.
 That same day, the Ministry of Education and Technical and Vocational Training closed schools on Acklins, Crooked Island, Inagua, and Mayaguana.
 Government buildings were closed on September 28 on Abaco, Andros, the Berry Islands, Eleuthera, Exuma, Grand Bahama, Grand Cay, New Providence, and San Salvador Island.
 The Port of Nassau closed September 25–28, hosting 18 ships.
 The Margaritaville at Sea arrived early to port before Imelda could arrive.
 Mandatory evacuation orders were made for Grand Bahama and parts of Abaco.
 In the East End on Grand Bahama, 110 people evacuated and 47 sought shelter.
 Western Air suspended flights for September 28.
 Lynden Pindling International Airport and Grand Bahama International Airport shut down on the same day.
 Panic buying was reported on Grand Bahama.

-Wind gusts reached 83mph (134km/h) in Treasure Cay on September 29, and sustained winds of 48 mph (77 km/h) were measured at Little Hog Cay in the Abacos.
+Wind gusts reached 83 mph (134 km/h) in Treasure Cay on September 29, and sustained winds of 48 mph (77 km/h) were measured at Little Hog Cay in the Abacos.
 Some power outages were reported across the islands and power lines were downed.
 Around 1,500 customers lost power on New Providence.
 A wide outage was reported on Abaco.
 On San Salvador, police officers directed the flow of traffic through roads during the storm.
 The Queens Highways flooded during the storm.
 Waves surmounted sea walls on San Salvador.
 Due to flooding across several islands, Bahamasair suspended flights on several islands.
 On New Providence, streets were flooded to knee-height.
 Pumping trucks were used on the streets.
 Fourteen public schools had to be closed due to flooding.

 The Turks and Caicos Islands suffered from heavy rains and gusty conditions.

 United States

 Hurricanes Imelda and Humberto on September 30, 2025.
 Both systems were near the same intensity at this point.

 Parts of the Florida East Coast were placed under a tropical storm watch.
-High surf and gust advisories were also issued for parts of the state.
+High surf and wind advisories were also issued for parts of the state.
 Ahead of the storm, South Carolina Governor Henry McMaster declared a state of emergency for the state on September 26.
 North Carolina Governor Josh Stein did the same for his state.
 The Charleston city council also deployed stormwater pumps in anticipation of the arrival of the storm.
 Officials in Tybee Island, Georgia, gave out sandbags.
+Charleston and Savannah also distributed sandbags.

 A rip current risk was heightened along the United States East Coast as Imelda, along with Hurricane Humberto to its east, agitated the seas.
+Imelda pushed rains onto the Florida coast.
 Turtle hatchlings were reported to have been thrown onto the beach by the seas in Juno Beach.
-Imelda pushed rains onto the Florida coast.
-A 51-year old man drowned due to rip currents caused by Imelda and Humberto.
-In North Carolina, eight homes collapsed from strong waves generated by Imelda and the nearby Hurricane Humberto.
+Playalinda Beach of the Canaveral National Seashore was damaged due to Imelda and other storms and would close until November 14.
+In North Carolina, eight homes collapsed and a portion of North Carolina Highway 12 was flooded from strong waves generated by Imelda and the nearby Hurricane Humberto.